Aditya7755/parallex-website/README.md

 # parallex-website
-Thanks to love babbar who helps to create this website
+Thanks to love babbar who helps to create this website using html and css